 AARP® Credit Card vs Chase Freedom®

 The Chase Freedom® is one of our favorite cash back credit cards.
-With it, you can earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-Sometimes, these bonus categories include restaurants and gas stations.
+With it, you can Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories every 3 months.
+Unlimited 1% cash back on all other purchases.
 This card can be a better match if you drive and dine out seasonally.
 Moreover, the Chase Freedom® gives you the chance to earn an excellent rewards rate on different categories, where the AARP® Credit Card would award just 1%.

 The two cards also differ when it comes to the early spend bonus.
 With the Chase Freedom® you can earn a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
 That is $50 more than the AARP® Credit Card bonus, for the same requirements.

 The information related to the Chase Freedom® has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.

 Compare The AARP® Credit Card Based On Your Budget

 You should always consider how you spend your money to get the most valuable card.
 We build a comparison tool that can work through the calculations for you.
 Simply enter your estimated monthly budget, and we will estimate the value of each card listed.